 Based in New York City, USA, the Bristol Myers company began in 1887 when two friends – William McLaren Bristol and John Ripley Myers - founded a small manufacturing company that sold medicines directly to doctors.
 Even earlier, in 1858, industry pioneer Dr Edward Robinson Squibb formed a pharmaceutical company that would eventually bear his name for years to come, ER Squibb & Sons.

 During World War II, both Bristol Myers and Squibb developed manufacturing processes to mass-produce penicillin.
 In the early 1960s, Bristol Myers developed its first anti-cancer medicine, which is still used for treatment today.

 In 1989, Squibb and Bristol Myers merged, forming the modern company that is now known as Bristol Myers Squibb.

 In Australia during 1967, the Prime Minister Rt.
 Hon.
 Harold Holt officially opened the company’s manufacturing plant in the Melbourne suburb of Noble Park (known then as E.R Squibb and Sons Pty Ltd).
 The Australian company remained at this site until 2012, when the business shifted its headquarters to the current Mulgrave location.

 Independently to our ongoing Diversity & Inclusion initiatives the Australian Workplace Gender Equality Act 2012 requires non-public sector employers with 100 or more staff to submit a report to the Workplace Gender Equality Agency each year.
-The Workplace Gender Equality Agency (Government Agency) uses the reporting data to develop educational Competitor Analysis Benchmark Reports based on six gender equality indicators.
-This reporting framework aims to encourage measures that improve gender equality outcomes.
 To comment on the report you can contact BMSA HR or The Agency.